Course Title: Master of Science in Urban Regeneration and Development

 Ciara Reynolds, Architect, Private Practice, January 2023

 This course is very well suited to those working in any area that directly or indirectly contributes to or affects Urban Regeneration and Development.
-My own background is as a public servant with experience in Housing, Planning and Commercial rating, and I undertook this course to gain a greater perspective into the governance structures which may facilitate urban regeneration, particularly in our regional towns.
+I undertook this course to gain a greater perspective into the governance structures which may facilitate urban regeneration, particularly in our regional towns.
 The course is varied with an extensive mix of subjects covering areas such as such as Collaborative Planning, Local Governance, Funding, Housing, and many others!
 There were also innovative and progressive subjects such as behavioral change which provided an insight into how we may change our mindset in the while area of regeneration and sustainability and foster new ways of thinking.
-Group projects were also extremely useful, and these afforded a great opportunity to collaborate with my fellow students from different disciplines, and this provides for a great cross pollination of ideas and learnings.
-From a personal perspective I couldn't have completed the course if it had not been structured so flexibly; a mix of online and in person lectures that can generally be integrated into anyone's busy schedule.
+Group projects afforded a great opportunity to collaborate with my fellow students from different disciplines, and this provides for a great cross pollination of ideas and learnings.
+I couldn't have completed the course if it had not been structured so flexibly; a mix of online and in person lectures that can generally be integrated into anyone's busy schedule.
 All of the lecturers were extremely knowledgeable and helpful.
 I would highly recommend this course.